 The right to safe and legal abortion has been the law of the land for more than 40 years, and is a part of the fabric of this country.
 Roe v.
 Wade is clearly established precedent, and it shouldn’t be up for debate.
 And yet, opponents of abortion have made it increasingly harder for people to access — and these threats are not slowing down.

-President Trump made a clear promise to nominate judges who would "automatically" overturn Roe v.
+Brett Kavanaugh's confirmation to the Supreme Court dealt a huge blow to our right to access safe, legal abortion.
+Kavanaugh was nominated by President Trump, who had previously made a clear promise to nominate judges who would "automatically" overturn Roe v.
 Wade.
-His nomination of Judge Brett Kavanaugh to fill Justice Anthony Kennedy’s seat was widely celebrated by anti-abortion groups as an opportunity to do just that.
+Kavanaugh's nomination was widely celebrated by anti-abortion groups as an opportunity to do just that.